 AGT was regularly featured at BIO International Convention 2017 in San Diego.
 Jeff gave a company presentation, was interviewed as a Maryland Biotech leader (watch the interview here), inspired students in an educational event encouraging them to consider training and education in the field of biotechnology, and promoted Maryland and the Capital Area’s potential and growth as a world-class biotech center.
 The entire AGT executive team was engaged in over 40 one-on-one partnering meetings with many large and mid-tier pharmaceutical companies, investors, biotech and contracting companies, tech transfer organizations and financial firms.
-Increased interest in AGT’s lead therapeutics – HIV, Phenylketonuria (PKU) and liver cancer – validates the unique potential of our platform and our therapeutic developments.
+Increased interest in AGT’s lead therapeutics – HIV, Phenylketonuria (PKU) and Immuno-Oncology – validates the unique potential of our platform and our therapeutic developments.

 Just last week, Jeff Galvin was interviewed on the Health Professional Radio in Australia.
 You can listen to the interview here.